-Following the Reorganization, the GSE entity will be gradually liquidated and its federal charter will be rescinded on or before September 30, 2008.
+Following the Reorganization, the GSE entity will be gradually liquidated and dissolved on or before September 30, 2008.
 During this wind-down period, it is expected that the GSE's operations will be managed by its non-GSE affiliates.
 Also, during this period, the Holding Company will remain a passive entity which supports the operations of the GSE and its other subsidiaries, and all business activities will be conducted through the GSE and by the other subsidiaries.
 The use of the "Sallie Mae" name by the Holding Company and its subsidiaries is restricted by the Privatization Act, as described herein.